When was the drumset invented? Many people know what a drum set looks like, but few know how we got to the set as we know it today.

 In the first decade of the 1900s, a family proposed itself as a manufacturer of drum pedals, the Ludwig Drum Company.
 The instrument had to be light, and handy but reliable at the same time.
 Ludwig proposes his model marking a fundamental stage in the development of the American drumming style.
 The rod attached to the beater allowed a plate attached to the side edge of the case to be struck when the skin was struck.

-The pedal had to be easy to transport and as shown in the photo above, William Ludwig illustrates the solution.
+The pedal had to be easy to transport and as shown in the photo below, William Ludwig illustrates the solution.

 When was the drumset invented: the toms

 Originally from China, these drums were used in theatrical performances under the Ch’ing dynasty (1644-1911).
 With the end of the American War of Independence, many Chinese migrants arrived in New Orleans, bringing with them their customs and traditions, including musical ones.
 Together with the woodblocks and the cymbals (characteristic and still in use today under the name of “china”), they became part of the basic set at the end of the 19th century.

 When was the drumset invented: the hi-hat